mkloubert/mkloubert_kernel_module/README.md

 # Linux Kernel Module: mkloubert.ko

-This repository contains a simple Linux kernel module named **mkloubert_driver**.
+This repository contains a simple Linux kernel module named **mkloubert**.
 The module creates a proc entry in the Linux virtual filesystem, allowing users to read a simple message ("Hail to The GitFather!\n") from `/proc/mkloubert`.

 ## Features